 Goodwill represents the excess of purchase price in a business combination over the fair value of the net identifiable assets acquired.
 We evaluate goodwill for impairment at the reporting unit level by assessing whether it is more likely than not that the fair value of a reporting unit exceeds its carrying value.
 If this assessment concludes that it is more likely than not that the fair value of a reporting unit exceeds its carrying value, then goodwill is not considered impaired and no further impairment testing is required.
-Conversely, if the assessment concludes that it is more likely than not that the fair value of a reporting unit is less than its carrying value, a goodwill impairment test is performed to compare the fair value of the reporting unit to its carrying value.
+Conversely, if the assessment concludes that it is more likely than not that the fair value of a compare the fair value of the reporting unit to its carrying value.
 The Company determines fair value of its reporting unit using both income and market-based models.
 Our models contain significant assumptions and accounting estimates about discount rates, future cash flows, and terminal values that could materially affect our operating results or financial position if they were to change significantly in the future and could result in an impairment.
 We perform our goodwill impairment assessment whenever events or changes in facts or circumstances indicate that impairment may exist and during the fourth quarter each year.
 The cash flow estimates and discount rates incorporate management's best estimates, using appropriate and customary assumptions and projections at the date of evaluation.
 For 2023, our qualitative assessment indicated that the fair value of our reporting unit substantially exceeded the carrying value such that a quantitative assessment was not necessary.